MC-Gaming-59o/Homebrew-3DS-IP-Webcam-Viewer/README.md

 # IP-Cam Viewer for 3DS/2DS

+Contributions are welcome!
+If you have ideas, questions, or want to help develop new features, feel free to open an issue or pull request.

 ## Description
 IP-Cam Viewer for 3DS/2DS.
 Displays live video from Android devices running **IP Webcam** or **IP Webcam Pro**.
 Originally created as a Proof-of-Concept, now in active development as a Beta release.
 Future updates may come over the next months, although the current version is already highly functional.